speakeasy-sdks/recipe-book/README.md

   <img width="50%" src="recipe-book-logo.svg" alt="The Recipe Book logo" title="The Recipe Book">
 </p>

-# Recipe Book Example TypeScript SDK
+# Example TypeScript SDK

 The goal of this example SDK is to show a basic representation of generating and customizing a TypeScript SDK with Speakeasy.
 It is based on a simple (and fictional) CRUD API for managing recipes.
 Use this README as a guide to understand how the SDK is generated and customized.
 Links to relevant sections of the codebase are provided here in order to explore the code in action and see best practices for various customizations.

 ## Initial Generation

-[Once the prerequisites are installed](https://www.speakeasy.com/docs/create-client-sdks#prerequisites) a valid OpenAPI Specification (OAS) file is available (in this case, [RecipeOpenAPISpec.yaml](https://github.com/speakeasy-sdks/recipe-book/blob/main/RecipeOpenAPISpec.yaml)), the following command is used to generate the SDK:
+[Once the prerequisites are installed](https://www.speakeasy.com/docs/create-client-sdks#prerequisites) and a valid OpenAPI Specification (OAS) file is available (in this case, [RecipeOpenAPISpec.yaml](https://github.com/speakeasy-sdks/recipe-book/blob/main/RecipeOpenAPISpec.yaml)), the following command is used to generate the SDK:

 ```bash
 speakeasy quickstart